Pre-Arrival & Orientation

 However, please note that in all cases, students are responsible for their choices in pre-Orientation accomodations.
 The Global office is not liable for any loss or damage to a student’s belongings while that student is staying in a hotel, and the Global office is not responsible for reimbursing a student for hotel costs incurred.

-Book your flights through StudentUniverse and benefit from exclusive discounts for students!
+Book flights through StudentUniverse and benefit from exclusive discounts for international students!
 Get the best deals when you need them and benefit from 24-hour risk-free cancellation.

 Health and COVID-19